 There’s a good chance you’ve seen advertising for payday loans – whether it’s on TV, while you’re browsing the internet – or even in shop windows and on posters.

 A payday loan is intended to be short-term borrowing that’s used for unexpected expenses.
-In reality, the majority of payday loans aren’t used in this way – and that’s where problems occur.
+In reality, the majority of payday loan debts aren’t used in this way – and that’s where problems occur.

 If you’ve used a payday loan to cover the shopping, phone bills, rent – or even the repayments on another payday loan – you’re very definitely not alone.
-In fact, out of thousands of people who took part in a financial study last year, around 7 out of 10 said that their most recent loan was to cover normal life expenses or other payday loan repayments.
+In fact, out of thousands of people who took part in a financial study last year, around seven out of 10 said that their most recent loan was to cover normal life expenses or other payday loan debts.

-The rules that surround the finance industry make it clear that any kind of lending should only be offered if the borrower has the ability to pay it back – and as many people borrow because they simply cannot afford life expenses, the evidence would suggest many of those people aren’t going to be able to consistently make loan repayments either…
+The rules that surround the finance industry make it clear that any kind of lending should only be offered if the borrower has the ability to pay back the amount borrowed – and as many people turn to payday lenders because they simply cannot afford life expenses, the evidence would suggest many of those people aren’t going to be able to consistently make loan repayments either…

 Loans on top of loans

 If you’ve ever taken a payday loan to pay off another, again, you’re in a similar position to millions of other people in the UK.

 In fact, last year’s study also shows that three out of four payday loan borrowers will take at least one more loan in the same year – and that those borrowers will, on average, take six different payday loans across any 12-month periods.